juji-io/editscript/README.md

 ;; [[[0] :r "Hello world"] [[2] :r 23] [[3 :a 0] :-] [[6 3] :+ 3]]

-;; diff using the quick algorithm and diff the strings by character (def d-q (e/diff a b {:algo :quick :str-diff :character}))
+;; diff using the quick algorithm and diff the strings by character ;; there are other string diff levels: :word, :line, or :none (default) (def d-q (e/diff a b {:algo :quick :str-diff :character}))

 (e/get-edits d-q)